Gwayaboy/Module4-AzurePipelinesAndArtifacts/README.md

               buildConfiguration: 'Release'
           ```

-        - Place the cussor to the end of the YAML file with no idendation
+        - Place the cursor to the end of the YAML file with no idendation
         - Bring up the Assistance panel by clicking

           ![](https://demosta.blob.core.windows.net/images/ShowAssistance.PNG)